 When will I get results?

 Revelian was established in 1999 and is an Australian-based organization specializing in the development and delivery of cutting-edge psychometric tests and evaluations, providing companies using their services unique, data-driven employee insights.
 Over 80% of the tests in their portfolio are proprietary, developed by their team of psychologists and software engineers, and used by organizations throughout the world.
 Each year, more than 200,000 individuals globally take the Revelian tests.
+In 2020, Revelian was acquired by Criteria Corp.

 Additional recruitment tests by Revelian